PeterStaev/NativeScript-Drop-Down/README.md

 ```

 ## Working with Webpack+Uglify
 In case you are uing webpack and also are minifying/uglifying your code, there are some specific names that should be excluded from the uglification for the widget to work properly.
-The DropDown widget export those and you need to add them to the mangle exclude option of the uglifyjs plugin in the `webpack.common.js` file:
+The DropDown widget exports those and you need to add them to the mangle exclude option of the uglifyjs plugin in the `webpack.common.js` file:
 ```js
 var dropDownMangleExcludes = require("nativescript-drop-down/uglify-mangle-excludes").default;
 //......